 Anyway, it’s a really cool app and site and you can send stuff tracked so you know it will get there safe.

-Depop is very popular in the US and I’ve seen a lot of people over there actually start to use this over eBay, but it’s still very new over here in the UK.
+Depop is very popular in the US and I’ve seen a lot of people over there actually start to use this more than eBay.

 It’s great for shifting furniture so we’re talking sofas, wardrobes, desks, etc.